pb319/Multivariate_Procedures_with_R/README.md

 - **Topics Covered:**
-    - Introduction to Multivariate Normal
+    - Introduction to Hypothesis Testing
-    - Chi Square Distribution, t, F
-    - MLE on Multivariate Normal
+    - Type1 and Type2 Errors
+    - P-value, Critical Value and Interval Method of Hypothesis Testing
+    - Central Limit Theorem
+    - Test for One Sample Mean (Sigma known and unknown)
+    - Paired Test
+    - Testing Hypothesis for Difference of Means (Independent Samples)
+    - Analysis of Variance (ANOVA)
-    -
+    - Homogeneity of Variance

 ***